-$$T{\infty} = F/c \tag{4}$$
+$$T{i{\infty}} = F_i/c_i \tag{4}$$

-The strength of a single action tendency, (say the tendency to eat a pizza) will increase when instigated by the smell of the pizza but will then diminish once the first bite of pizza is consumed.
+The strength of a single action tendency - say, the tendency to eat a pizza - will increase when instigated by the smell of the pizza but will then (begin to) diminish once the first bite of pizza is consumed.
 A steady state will be achieved as the effect of the instigating force is balanced out by the successful consummation.
 These differential equations can be simulated as difference equations with graphical output for the strength of the action tendencies (see Figure 1).

-In parallel with action tendencies are negaction tendencies-tendencies to not want to do something.
+Similar to action tendencies are negaction tendencies - tendencies to not want to do something.
 These grow in response to inhibitory forces, I, and are diminished by the force of resistance, R, which is, in turn, a function of the cost of resistance, r, and the strength of the negaction, N.

-$$dN = I - R = I - rN.$$ (5)
+$$dN = I - R = I - rN.
+(5)$$

-In contrast to Equation 3 where action tendencies are reduced only if the action is happening, Equation 5 suggested the negaction would always achieve an aymptote, even if the action were not occurring.
-Because it requires effort to resist even if not doing a task, the force of resistance is always present and negaction will achieve an asymptotic level of
+In contrast to Equation 3, where action tendencies are reduced only if the action is happening, Equation 5 suggests that negaction always achieves an asymptote, even if the action is not occurring.
+This is because effort is required to not do a task, that is to resist doing a task, thus the force of resistance is always present and negaction will achieve an asymptotic level of